In this section, you will:

 At a market, the three most popular vegetables make up 53% of vegetable sales.
 Corn has 4% higher sales than broccoli, which has 5% more sales than onions.
 What percentage does each vegetable have in the market share?

 At the same market, the three most popular fruits make up 37% of the total fruit sold.
 Strawberries sell twice as much as oranges, and kiwis sell one more percentage point than oranges.
 For each fruit, find the percentage of total fruit sold.

-Three bands performed at a concert venue.
-The first band charged $15 per ticket, the second band charged $45 per ticket, and the final band charged $22 per ticket.
+Three artists performed at a concert venue.
+The first one charged $15 per ticket, the second artist charged $45 per ticket, and the final one charged $22 per ticket.
 There were 510 tickets sold, for a total of $12,700.
 If the first band had 40 more audience members than the second band, how many tickets were sold for each band?